-Retiree Health Assumptions Per Capita Cost Development The assumed costs on a composite basis are the future costs of providing postemployment health care benefits at each age.
+Per Capita Cost Development The assumed costs on a composite basis are the future costs of providing postemployment health care benefits at each age.
 To determine the assumed costs on a composite basis, historical premiums are reviewed and adjusted for increases in the cost of health care services.
-Per Capita Cost Development - Maximum Dental Subsidy Carrier Carrier Election Percent (%) Delta Dental PPO 80.2 \$44.60 DeltaCare USA 19.8 14.74 Per Capita Cost Development - Medicare Part B Premium Subsidy Single Monthly Premium Astro-lasses the same sizes for a slow down or 2004 Actual monthly premium for calendar year 2021 Projected monthly premium Projected monthly premium for calendar year 2022 Projected average monthly Projected average monthly premium for plan year 2021/2022 Based on calendar year 2021 premium adjusted to 2022 by assumed trend rate of 4.50%.
-LACERS will not reimburse Medicare Part B premiums for Spouse/Domestic Partners, unless they are LACERS retired Members with Medicare Parts A and B enrolled as a dependent in a LACERS medical plan.
-This valuation does not reflect Medicare Part B reimbursement for any spouse/domestic partners enrolled in Medicare Parts A and B. For retirees age 65 and over on the valuation date, we valued the Medicare Part B premium subsidy as reported in the data.
+Per Capita Cost Development - Maximum Dental Subsidy Carrier Election Percent (%) Monthly 2023/2024 Fiscal Year Subsidy Delta Dental PPO 81.5 \$43.37 DeltaCare USA 18.5 15.10 Per Capita Cost Development - Medicare Part B Premium Subsidy Single Monthly Premium Actual monthly premium for \$164.90 Actual monthly premium for 174.70 Actual average monthly prer Actual average monthly premium for plan year 2023/2024 LACERS will not reimburse Medicare Part B premiums for Spouse/Domestic Partners, unless they are LACERS retired Members with Medicare Parts A and B enrolled as a dependent in a LACERS medical plan.
+This valuation does not reflect Medicare Part B reimbursement for any (married or surviving) spouse/domestic partners enrolled in Medicare Parts A and B. For retirees age 65 and over on the valuation date, we valued the Medicare Part B premium subsidy for those reported in the data with Medicare Part B premium.
 For current and future retirees under age 65, we will assume 100% of those electing a medical subsidy will be eligible for the Medicare Part B premium subsidy.